 The Performer–Composer Doctor of Musical Arts (DMA) program in the School of Music requires a minimum of 3 years of full-time residence and 60 units in total, with a minimum enrollment of 10 units per semester.
 DMA students must complete courses, a series of exams and projects, and a culminating "Doctoral Project" whose components both present a meaningful synthesis of performance and composition and also demonstrate the significance and originality of the student's work.

 Students who are not pursuing a BFA degree may obtain a Certificate of Fine Arts as the culmination of a course of study that does not require Critical Studies credits.
-Students who are qualified at the MFA level in their chosen field but do not hold an undergraduate degree may work toward an Advanced Certificate of Fine Arts.
+Students who are qualified at the MFA level in their chosen field but do not hold an undergraduate degree from a regionally accredited institution may work toward an Advanced Certificate of Fine Arts.
 Generally, very few applicants are admitted to CalArts to carry out such courses of study.